cardano-foundation/CIPs/CIP-0072/README.md

 ```

 ### Properties
 *`subject`*: Identifier of the claim subject (dApp).
-A UTF-8 encoded string.
-This uniqueness of this property cannot be guaranteed by the protocol and multiple claims for the same subject may exist, therefore it is required to exist some mechanism to assert trust in the *veracity* of this property.
+A UTF-8 encoded string, max 64 chars.
+The uniqueness of this property cannot be guaranteed by the protocol and multiple claims for the same subject may exist, therefore it is required to exist some mechanism to assert trust in the *veracity* of this property.

 *`type`*: The type of the claim.
 This is a JSON object that contains the following properties:
 - *`action`*: The action that the certificate is asserting.
 It can take the following values:
-  - *`REGISTER`*: The certificate is asserting that the dApp is being registered for the first time.
+  - *`REGISTER`*: The certificate is asserting that the dApp is registered for the first time or is providing an update.
-  - *`UPDATE`*: The certificate is asserting that the dApp is being updated.
-  - *`DE_REGISTER`*: The certificate is asserting that the dApp version is being removed and it is requested that stores no longer show it.
+  - *`DE_REGISTER_RELEASE`*: The certificate is asserting that the dApp release version is being removed and it is requested that stores no longer show it.
-  - *`DE_REGISTER_ALL`*: The certificate is asserting that all dApp version are being removed and it is requested that stores no longer show it.
+  - *`DE_REGISTER_DAPP`*: The certificate is asserting that the dApp's development is stopped, and it is deprecated.
+So, no further dApp's on-chain update is expected.

 *`rootHash`*: The hash of the entire offchain metadata tree object.
 This hash is used by clients to verify the integrity of the metadata tree object.
 When reading a metadata tree object, the client should calculate the hash of the object and compare it with the `rootHash` property.
 If the two hashes don't match, the client should discard the object.
 The metadata tree object is a JSON object that contains the dApp's metadata.
 The metadata tree object is described in the next section.
 Please note that off-chain JSON must be converted into RFC 8765 canonical form before taking the hash!